 We’ve seen the importance of the customer evolving from a state of ‘customer satisfaction’ to ‘engaged customers’, to now – where the customer should be at the center of a business.
-OTM’s experience in FMCG and retail has allowed them to see over 25 different projects evolve through to what Treacy and Wieserma call ‘Customer Intimacy’.
+ON THE MARK’s (OTM) experience in FMCG and retail has allowed them to see over 25 different projects evolve through to what Treacy and Wieserma call ‘Customer Intimacy’.

 GfK’s annual Futurebuy Survey has stated that a third of shoppers worldwide are blending online and in-store shopping.
 This statistic is set to continue and the upward trend shows us that Millennials ‘mobile’ mindset is going to change the way we all look at shopping forever.

-So, what does this mean for organization design?
+So, what does Omnichannel mean for organization design?

 OTM has seen mistakes made with Omnichannel, as they can often be framed as technology projects, which have limited impact on only small areas of the business.

-“Implementing true Omnichannel thinking demands changes in the end-2-end value stream, structures, management mechanisms and what we call ‘glue’ activities.
+Creating a true Omnichannel organization demands changes in the end-2-end value stream, structures, management mechanisms and what we call ‘glue’ activities.
 And not just in the commercial side of the business, but also in the manufacturing.
-Overall, changes in behaviors across the business are needed.”
+Overall, changes in behaviors across the business are needed.

 OTM has always championed the importance of a customer-centric design, but now more than ever this type of collaborative design is gaining momentum for clients.